AntiLiss/My-Python-Examples/Video profanity censor/README.md

-The script that censures swear or any your chosen words in video/audio.
+The script that censures swear or any your chosen words in your video and returns censured video